sidneyspil/PSY329_portfolio/README.md

 This past semester, I took a **social psychology lab course** where I got to do a research project using free-to-use data collected by previous researchers (also known as an open-source data set).
 This page presents my findings in an accessible way that is understandable to anyone.
 I hope you enjoy it and learn something new!
 ## My Project
 ### How do men and women differ in life satisfaction and loneliness within income levels?
-This study examined the differences between men and women on their levels of life satisfaction and loneliness within low, middle, and high-income levels.
+This study examined the differences between men and women on their levels of life satisfaction and loneliness within low-, middle-, and high-income levels.

 **Why ask this question?**